 A 2-day route from Cwnwyd based on the Dewey 500m tops of the northern Berwyn hills, approaching on the virtually untrodden Moel yr Henfaes and returning via the familiar line of Vivod Mountain and Moel Fferna.

-There were four new Dewey tops in our plan for this circuit, but we ran short of time near the end and descended directly from Moel Fferna to Cwnwyd, leaving Bryn-llus for another day.
+There were five new Dewey tops in our plan for this circuit, but we ran short of time near the end and descended directly from Moel Fferna to Cwnwyd, leaving the fifth (Bryn-llus) for another day.
 A forecast of fine weather for a bank holiday weekend suggested this adaptable backpack from our closet series that avoids the crowds, avoiding even a distant glimpse of anyone at all in fact for most of its length, at the expense of a couple of rough and arduous sections.

 We left Cynwyd via the steep narrow lane by the Afon Trystion and the dull retrospective views opened out over the Dee valley, it was still grey and overcast but the slopes of Moel yr Henfaes ahead were clear.
 The original choice was to follow the byway round to the southern slopes and climb from there, minimising the amount of potentially difficult terrain, but surveying the scene before us and picking up its vibes, we decided to make directly for the access land at SJ 06341 39805 using the bridleway that ascends the north western slopes.
 There is a gate at this point, and just beyond the sparse trees a spongy mown track ascends through the heather.
 This winds aloft and leads on to similar tracks, making an easy ascent to within a short distance from the summit, leaving a short pathless walk to the cairn.